denzelrenner/LIFE4136-Group1-Rotation2/README.md

    allign tetraploid_fragment1, reference_g10577
    ```

 5. We want to create an object for the different domains within our newly assembled protein so they can be highlighted different colours in our images.
 The protein fragments that we have modelled contain the different protein domains within them so for each fragment we have to take into account the position of the domain within the full protein.
-For example if fragment 1 spans from residue 1-400, the integrase domain would be from residue 200-330 within that fragment of the protein and the select command in PyMOL allows us to do that.
-The select command in PyMOL first takes the object you're interested in (the fragment with the domain), the residues you are selecting (the positions of the domain within the protein) and a name for that selection (the name of the actual domain).
+For example if fragment 1 spans from residue 1-400 and the integrase domain would be from residue 200-330 of that fragment of the protein and the select command in PyMOL allows us to do that.
+The select command in PyMOL first takes the a name for that selection (the name of the actual domain), , the residues you are selecting (the positions of the domain within the protein) and the object you are selecting the residues from (the fragment with the domain).
 Following the code below would allow you to to select a given domain within a given fragment. x and y represent the start and stop position for the domain.

   ```bash
    select integrase, tetraploid_fragment1 and resi x-y`'
   ```

-6. By highlighting Hide the reference protein manually by navigating to the object list at the right hand side of the window.
-Look for the name of the reference protein which should be `reference_g10577`, select the `H` and then select `everything` from the drop down menu.

-7. Colour the different domains by navigating to the object list at the right hand side of the window.
+6. Colour the different domains by navigating to the object list at the right hand side of the window.
 Look for the name of the domain of interest, select the `C` and then select the colour based on the colour scheme outlined blow.

    GAG_domain -> sky blue